urbit/urbit.org/content/docs/userspace/gall/guide/chanel.md

 ## `index.js`
 Now we can go through this and see how it interacts with our ship's running Gall app.
-For this part of the lesson, uopen up the Console in the developer tools of your browser.
+For this part of the lesson, open up the Console in the developer tools of your browser.

 Go to `localhost/~chanel/index.html`.